hashicorp/consul/website/source/docs/agent/options.html.md

         details on tuning this parameter.
 The maximum allowed value is 10.

     *   <a name="rpc_hold_timeout"></a><a href="#rpc_hold_timeout">`rpc_hold_timeout`</a> - A duration
-        that a server will retry internal RPC requests during leader elections.
+        that a client or server will retry internal RPC requests during leader elections.
 Under normal circumstances, this can prevent clients from experiencing "no leader" errors.
 This was added in Consul 1.0.
 Must be a duration value such as 10s.
 Defaults to 7s.

 * <a name="ports"></a><a href="#ports">`ports`</a> This is a nested object that allows setting the bind ports for the following keys: